nickbrandt/GitLab/doc/administration/geo/replication/database.md

     geo_secondary['db_fdw'] = true
     ```

-    For external PostgreSQL instances, [see additional instructions][external postgresql].
+    For external PostgreSQL instances, see [additional instructions](external_database.md).
     If you bring a former **primary** node back online to serve as a **secondary** node, then you also need to remove `roles ['geo_primary_role']` or `geo_primary_role['enable'] = true`.

 1. Reconfigure GitLab for the changes to take effect: